· Click here to download printable version (.pdf)

-A two-time national coach of the year, Coker has guided the Roadrunners to a 19-15 record through their first three seasons of play, including a 9-5 mark in conference games.
-UTSA has had seven all-conference selections, including two-time honorees Scott Inskeep and Triston Wade, and 16 academic all-conference players.
+A two-time national coach of the year, Coker has guided the Roadrunners to 23 wins through their first four seasons of play, including a 12-10 mark in three years of conference play.
+UTSA has had 11 all-conference selections and 17 academic all-conference honorees.

-Picked to finish last in the West Division in their first season in Conference USA, the Roadrunners exceeded all expectations by registering a 6-2 league ledger and staying alive for a berth in the C-USA Championship Game entering the final week of the regular season.
+Picked to finish last in the West Division in their first season in C-USA, the Roadrunners exceeded all expectations by registering a 6-2 league ledger and staying alive for a berth in the C-USA Championship Game entering the final week of the 2013 regular season.
 UTSA ended the season on a five-game winning streak as part of a 7-5 overall record with a schedule that included seven bowl teams.
-The young program also continued to compile impressive attendance numbers by averaging 29,214 fans in six home games at the Alamodome, which ranked second in C-USA.
+The young program also continued to compile impressive attendance numbers by averaging 29,214 fans in six home games, which ranked second in C-USA.

 UTSA, which led the WAC in average home attendance (29,226), saw five players earn all-conference accolades, including Wade at first-team defensive back.
 Defensive tackle Franky Anaya, Inskeep and linebackers Steven Kurfehs and Brandon Reeves all landed on the second team.
 Fourteen Roadrunners were tabbed Academic All-WAC for holding a 3.0-or-higher cumulative grade-point average.